superfly/docs/app-guides/planetscale.html.md

 ![Screenshot](docs/images/planetscale_add_region_dialog.png)

 After a few moments those additional read-only regions should be ready.
-They may take slghtly longer if there is a large amount of data to be replicated.
+They may take slightly longer if there is a large amount of data to be replicated.
 Each region has its own, unique credentials.
 So click the "..." and then on _Connect_.
 It will show you a username, password and host.
 Make a connection string for each region that will look like this: "mysql://**username**:**password**@**host**/**database-name**?ssl={"rejectUnauthorized":true}":

 ![Screenshot](docs/images/planetscale_add_region_connect.png)